mvrckwong/localgpt/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap

 The roadmap is a guide for the author for the progression of this sample project.
 It may not be the most up-to-date.
 - [ ] Sample Feature
     - [ ] Sample Nested Feature

 ## Acknowledgement
 Huge thanks to the following open source projects for inspiration and direction.

-### Other References
+## References

+These are other references and documentations used to develop the project.
 - [OpenAI](https://openai.com)
 - [Langchain](https://langchain.com)
 - [Streamlit](https://streamlit.io)